gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "This one does not know why,
 but those memories create strong positive feedback."

-"Strong positive---you mean they feel good?
+"Strong positive—you mean they feel good?
 So he's a friend?"

 Dockety hesitated.
-"This one...thinks so?"
+"This one…thinks so?"
 It swiveled its head to look at Maddy.
 "But Crusher is an 'it', please, as is this one."